 Paying American bills is simpler by the possibility of faster transfers between Canada and the US when you have a U.S. currency account.

-For instance, international wire transfers might take two to five business days and sometimes include additional costs.
+For instance, doing international wire transfers might take two to five business days and sometimes include additional costs.

 In addition to a high exchange rate, these costs may include additional fees for sending and receiving money, correspondent fees, and other expenses.